lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 ```
 {{1}}

-Parts of output: {{2}}

 ```
-Generalized linear mixed model fit by maximum likelihood (Laplace Approximation)
+Generalized linear mixed model fit by maximum likelihood (Laplace Approximation) Fixed effects:

-... # Removed parts

-Fixed effects:
                                 Estimate Std.
 Error z value Pr(>|z|)
 (Intercept)                     -12.3403     0.3203 -38.530   <2e-16 ***
 body_mass_index_scaled            0.1272     0.2681   0.475   0.6351
 sexWoman                         -0.9423     0.3696  -2.549   0.0108 *
 body_mass_index_scaled:sexWoman   0.1672     0.3412   0.490   0.6241    <-- This
-...
-Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
-0.1 ‘ ’ 1

-...
 ```
 {{2}}

+- BMI at 1 SD = 1 x 0.127, woman = 1 x -0.942, interaction = 1 x 1 x 0.167 {{3}}
+- 0.127 + -0.942 + 0.167 = -0.648 (raw estimate) {{3}}
+- Man = 0 x 0.127, interaction = 0 x 1 x 0.167 (*since sex is 0*) {{4}}
+- 0.127 + 0 + 0 = 0.127 (raw estimate) {{4}}

 `@script`
-Here we show a mixed model interaction using the Framingham dataset.
-We test the interaction between scaled body mass index and sex.
-Notice the use of the asterisks to denote the interaction.
+Here is a mixed model interaction using the Framingham dataset.
+We are testing the interaction between scaled body mass index and sex.
+Notice the asterisks to denote the interaction.

-When we run summary on the model, it gives us a lot of information.
-I've cut out some of that info to focus on the main results of the fixed effects.
-With interactions, we can't interpret the estimates as we do normally.
-We need to interpret all estimates from the interaction terms, in this case there are the three estimates.
-The interaction estimate itself is showing that when sex is female and body mass index is 1 unit or standard deviation, then the combined estimate is plus zero point sixteen.
-But in this case, the standard error for the interaction is very wide, suggesting that there isn't much interactive effect going on.
+Running summary on the model gives a lot of information.
+I've cut some of it to focus on the main fixed effects results.
+With interactions we can't use just one estimate as a result as we would with no interactions.
+We need to use the estimates from each of the interaction terms, which are three estimates for this model.

+We read the interaction by multiplying sex and body mass.
+Woman is equal to one, so the sex estimate is times one.
+For one standard deviation of BMI, the estimate is times one.
+Since both BMI and sex are both one, for the interaction estimate we do one times one.
+Do some math, and the final estimate is minus zero point six.

+Man is equal to zero, so the interaction is one times zero.
+Add the estimates up and the BMI estimate is the interaction estimate as well.

 ---
 ## Checking if an interactive association exists